averlon/logfile_telegram/README.md

 ```
 -b <bot token>, --bot <bot token>
 ```
-TELEGRAM Bot Token
+TELEGRAM Bot Token.

-If set, logfile messages will be sent to the TELEGRAM Chat/Channel
+If set, logfile messages will be sent to the TELEGRAM Chat/Channel.

 ```
 -h, --help